top of page

 • 4 min read

+Vinyl plank flooring is one of the fastest-growing flooring options in both residential and commercial markets.
+It’s waterproof, scratch-resistant, affordable, and looks remarkably like real wood.
 But here’s the catch—not all vinyl plank flooring is made equal.
 The “grade” of vinyl flooring determines how well it performs, how long it lasts, and whether it’s right for your specific space.
+This guide breaks it all down so you can choose confidently.

 • Wear layer thickness (how much protection the surface has)